Headlines

 Other Notable Birthdays

-Don Ameche
+Don Ameche (Actor)

 May 31, 1908 - December 6, 1993

-Best Known for Playing Mortimer Duke in 1983 Film, Trading Places
+* Best Known For Playing Mortimer Duke in 1983 Film Trading Places

-Vickie Sue Robinson
+Vickie Sue Robinson (Singer)

 May 31, 1954 - April 27, 2000

-Passed Away at the Age of 45 from Cancer
+Passed Away at Age 45 From Cancer

-Best Known for the 1976 Song “Turn the Beat Around”
+Best Known For the 1976 Song “Turn the Beat Around”

 Passed Away